davidlday/bookworm-blog/_posts/2015-02-06-know-your-markets-pt3.md

 comments: true
 excerpt: So what does all of this analysis really mean?
 What's missing?
 Are there any wrong assumptions?
 And what comes next for this experiment?
 ---
+This is the third and last post in a series on my initial experiment in using text analytics to understand the short story market in SF/F/H.

+* [Part 1](/2015/01/19/know-your-markets-pt1/) covers the market as a whole.
+* [Part 2](/2015/01/24/know-your-markets-pt2/) breaks down the market by the magazines I was able to sample.
+* [Part 3](/2015/02/06/know-your-markets-pt3/) looks at what's missing, what's likely wrong, and what comes next for this experiment.
+* Raw Data (coming soon) for those who want to run their own analysis.

+---

 This is the last post for this initial experiment, but not the end by any means.
 I'm going to address some stuff around readability metrics, talk a little about some of the assumptions I made, and share on what comes next.